rndme/intraHTML/README.md

-### How is intraHTML different than react, vue, deku, angular, and others?
+### How is intraHTML different?
-intraHTML is far simpler; it's just a function that updates the DOM with a string, wherever that string might come from.
-There is no API - just HTML itself, there's no special way of building components, no list of banned plugins or practices, no build process, and no browser blacklist; even IE8 works with just a generic ES5 polyfill.
-In short, there's not much to intraHTML, which means less to get in your way, less to learn, and less to worry about.
+intraHTML is far simpler; it's just a function that updates the DOM with a string, wherever that string might come from, even a server!
 Feed output into intraHTML and enjoy user-friendly live view updates without any dom-pointing CSS selectors or data binding; it really is magical.

-### Is it fast?
-intraHTML can easily re-render a template and re-sync the DOM at 60FPS on a modest ultrabook.
-DOM updates are applied at about the same rate as react.
-Views comprised of hundreds of elements are typically DIFFed in less than a millisecond.
-While a heavy-investment setup like React will likely scale better to huge interfaces (10,000+ elements), for most real-world applications, intraHTML's updates occur well-within human expectations.

 The [perf demo](http://danml.com/intrahtml/demos/perf/) lets you compare many approaches, including react and vanilla.